Managing multiple instances of ACK with leader election

 If you would like to set leader election namespace for your ACK controllers,

-you need to set leaderElection.namespace
+you need to set leaderElection.namespace, like below:

 leaderElection: